 - District attorney's office,

 - the public defender's office,

-- the department of social services,
+- · the department of social services,

 - the department of mental health,

-- the county office of education or a school district,
+- · the county office of education or a school district,

 - and a representative from the court.

 - The subcommittee shall also include no fewer than three community members.

-Sub-Section 4: Community Members
+Sub-Section 4: Community Members Committee Appointments

-In accordance with the Youth Forward Settlement agreement, the subcommittee shall include no fewer than four appointed community members.
-Community members shall be defined as individuals who either (1) have experience providing community-based youth services, (2) are youth justice advocates with expertise in the juvenile justice system, or (3) have been directly involved in the juvenile justice system.
+Per the Youth Forward Settlement agreement, the subcommittee shall have no less than four community members appointed.
+Community members shall be defined as individuals who have experience providing community-based youth services, youth justice advocates with expertise and knowledge of the juvenile justice system, or have been directly involved in the juvenile justice system.
+Community Members Committee Appointments serve for a term of 3 years.